tModLoader/tModLoader/PortingNotes_1.4.5.md

 - New PickAmmo_PickAmmoItem method seems to replicate our old PickAmmo/ChooseAmmo split.
 - Our PickAmmo overload patch lost.
 Maybe just put in .TML.cs file anyway.
 - Not sure about VanillaOnHitEffectsWhipsStart label location
+- Is TagDamageChanges just a pseudo NPC.HitModifiers?
+Should TagEffectState use one or the other?
+- WhipTagEffect.ModifyTaggedHit patches are wrong, method changed a lot

 # New Fields that might need more documentation